 At the present time, a single test to diagnose autism does not exist.
 We do know that a biological or single genetic marker has not been identified, thus, autism cannot be diagnosed with a blood test or imaging studies.
 It is rather a diagnosis that is primarily identified by behavioral and developmental differences.

-Children with high functioning abilities, such as those with Aspergers Syndrome, are often diagnosed later in life, partly because their signs and symptoms tend to be milder, and partly because their above average cognitive skills allow them to perform well despite their social difficulties.
+Children with high functioning abilities, such as those with Aspergers Syndrome, are often diagnosed later in life.
+This is partly because their signs and symptoms tend to be milder and partly because their above average cognitive skills allow them to perform well despite their social difficulties.
 It is not unusual that the Aspergers diagnosis is only suspected during adulthood.